 The volunteers from a small central Queensland environmental group would rather not go to court.

 But they feel they have no choice.
-They are motivated by their love for our Living Wonders, and their our terror as they watch bushfires, floods and heatwaves decimate them.
+They are motivated by their love for our Living Wonders, and their terror as they watch bushfires, floods and heatwaves decimate them.

 They are supported by a group of “Friends of Living Wonders”, including First Nations leaders, scientists, wildlife carers and young people.